Skip to content

 Key takeaways

-• Insurance typically excludes pest damage
+• California homeowners insurance typically excludes pest damage as gradual deterioration

 FAQ